Privacy Policy for Script Sentinel

 5.2 Transactional Email

-We use transactional email for magic-link sign-in, verification confirmations, drift alerts, monitor failure notices, and degraded monitor notices.
+We use transactional email for contact email verification codes, site verification confirmations, drift alerts, monitor failure notices, and degraded monitor notices.
 We store email delivery records such as recipient address, subject, message kind, provider message ID, delivery status, event timestamps, and provider error details when available.

 6. Cookies and Local Storage

 Script Sentinel uses essential cookies to operate the service.
-The public website uses an ss_session cookie to maintain anonymous session state for scan results.
-Premium uses an ss_auth cookie to keep signed-in users authenticated.
+On HTTPS, the public website uses __Host-ss_session for anonymous session state and Premium uses __Host-ss_auth for authentication.
+Localhost development uses the legacy ss_session and ss_auth names.

 These cookies support core product behavior rather than advertising.
 We do not currently use first-party analytics cookies or ad-tech cookies on the site.

-The Chrome extension separately stores recent scans in chrome.storage.local on your device as described above.
+The browser extensions separately store recent scans in extension-local storage on your device as described above.

 7. Third-Party Services and Sharing